Alzheimer’s Disease Prevention Overview

 - other healthy fats

-yellowish spice used in curry, turmeric.
-It’s a powerful antioxidant.
-Curcumin
+ingredient of the yellowish spice used in curry, turmeric.
+It’s a powerful

 Keep Up Your Mental Exercise

-“cognitive reserve.”
-In other words, you develop additional neurons and
+contribute to your “cognitive reserve.”
+In other words, you develop additional

-point A to point B. If there is a roadblock or dead end, the information won’t
+information from point A to point B. If there is a roadblock or dead end, the

-make it.
-People who develop new ways of thinking through mental exercises
+information won’t make it.
+People who develop new ways of thinking through

-create multiple and alternative routes in their brains.
-This makes it easier
+mental exercises create multiple and alternative routes in their brains.
+This

 Increase Your Social Engagement